-The story of Major follows the life of Goro Honda, from kindergarten to being a professional baseball player, seeking and overcoming tremendous challenges.
+The story follows the life of Goro Honda, from kindergarten to being a professional baseball player, seeking and overcoming tremendous challenges.

-Major 2nd is a spinoff series starring Goro's son, Daigo.
+Major 2nd is a sequel series starring Goro's son, Daigo.

 Major provides examples of: